 Torrance Beach has a local nickname of RAT Beach which stands for various things like Right At Torrance, Right After Torrance, Redondo and Torrance, etc.

 Torrance Beach has a nice large parking lot, safe graded ramps to the beach, lifeguards, access to a long bike path, and nice facilities.
 It starts at Miramar Park on the north end and extends to a cove at the south.
 The parking lot is along Paseo De La Playa from Calle Miramar to Via Riviera.

 Visit the Spa

 There are 3 spas I frequent in Torrance.
 Relaken Spa, Burke Williams, and Du Bunne Spa.
 You may want to try any of the 3 when you visit Torrance.
-All 3 are really good, clean and relaxing.
+All 3 offers impeccable service, and a clean and relaxing atmostphere.
 I love the Hot Stone Spa at Relaken Spa, the huge jacuzzi at Burke Williams and the Mango Scrub at Du Bunne Spa.

 Other Fun Things to do in Torrance: See the Military Exhibit during Armed Forces Day Parade, play at Silly Goose Playground, Tour the Western Museum of Flight, visit South Coast Botanic Garden, schedule a Torrance Fire Station Tour, and/or go on a Free Tour of the Toyota Museum.